doritoes/ipdice.com/3_ECS.md

         - Select the new target group you created from the drop down
     - Security policy
       - Security category: All security policies
-      - Poliy name: *use the recommended option from the dropdown*
+      - Policy name: *use the recommended option from the dropdown*
     - Default SSL/TLS server certificate
       - **From ACM**
       - Select the ACM certificate from the dropdown